wigahluk/telescopejs/README.md

 The second part of this story is about how we can interact with these _telescopes_ and how we can create new ones from existing ones.
 That is, how can we create a world that _telescopes_ can inhabit?

+Telescopes can be seen as consumers of values of a given type, let’s say `U` and produce values of the same type `U` through a stream.
+In order to convert a Telescope of `U`’s to a Telescope of `P`’s, we’ll need to provide two functions, one from `U` to `P` and another one from `P` to `U`.

+This is all fine as long as this functions are inverses one to the other, but in many situations we want to convert the original `U` type into a _smaller_ `P`, that is, `P` has lees information than `U`.
+We do this through Lenses, a special attraction originally intended as a data accessor for nested structures.
+When we use a Lens to transform a Telescope, we say we do a _magnification_, that is, we use the given Lens to look only into the details that will be represented in the type `P`.

 ## Lenses

-Lenses were first described and implemented by Edward Kmett for Haskell ([github@ekmett/lens](https://github.com/ekmett/lens)) and since then have been getting more and more attention as a powerful abstraction for composable accessors.
+Lenses most common representation was described and implemented by Edward Kmett for Haskell ([github@ekmett/lens](https://github.com/ekmett/lens)) and since then have been getting more and more attention as a powerful abstraction for composable accessors.

 Lenses are one of many other optics and while we only use lenses in Telescope, we are planning to add Prisms and other toys to the box.